heraclitus0/epacog/README.md

 ---

-Epacog is a programmable cognition engine designed to model recursive alignment,relavance and reception to recurcive misalignment, projection drift, rupture dynamics, and identity collapse.
+Epacog is a programmable cognition engine designed to model recursive alignment and reception under misalignment, projection drift, rupture dynamics, and identity collapse in volatile systems.
 Built for epistemic volatility, it enables agents, analysts, and systems to:

 - Project belief states over time (`V`)